 On December 12, 2016 Morphisec identified and monitored a new wave of sophisticated malware delivered via targeted phishing emails with malicious macro-based documents attached.
 The malicious documents themselves use a clever, new social engineering technique to convince the target to enable macros.
 Once enabled, the document calls an unknown downloader that resembles the Cerber downloader, but employs new obfuscation techniques.

 This report analyzes the document attack chain.
-It is part of a series of reports produced by Morphisec Lab focusing on the most evasive and sophisticated in-memory malware.
+It is part of a series of reports produced by Morphisec Lab focusing on the most evasive malware.

 Still Can’t Evade Morphisec

 The campaign recently identified by Morphisec uses several interesting modified evasive techniques and had an extremely low detection ratio on VirusTotal of only 1/ 54.

 Despite the brand-new elements and variations, Morphisec’s Endpoint Threat Prevention stops this sophisticated attack at its first encounter without needing to change any rules.

 - Attempts to detect and bypass traditional defenses.